restspace/svelte-schema-form/README.md

 	</svelte:component>

 The component needs to have the 3 props shown in this component. `schema` and `value` are the local parts of the full schema and value which need to be rendered by this component. `params` contains a number of constant values defining the component including `params.pathChanged` which is a function that needs to be called with the property path to the value the component is rendering (this is `params.path`) and the new value when the value of the form field is changed.

+Note how the editor supports the `readOnly` attribute by disabling the editor if set.

 The `<svelte:component>` component wrapping the markup renders the default FieldWrapper.svelte component around the actual editor: this adds the field's standard label and error message.